-You're volunteering for an organization that works to reduce poverty (the number of poor people).
-You're giving out information at a college campus.
-You want a student who's walking by to notice and care about your cause, so you say:
+You've volunteering for an organization that works to reduce poverty (the number of poor people).
+You're giving out information at a college campus, You want a student who's walking by to notice and care about your cause, so you say this.

 Are you aware that one in five families has trouble putting food on the table every day?

 "Are you aware that..." means "do you know that..."

 The word "aware" is more formal than "know".

 People often talk about "being aware" of social issues such as poverty, sexual abuse, pollution, and other problems.
 Organizations that deal with these issues try to make people aware of them.
 The organizations hope that once people become aware that there is a problem, they'll work to try to fix it.
 Here are some useful phrases that you may hear which are related to "awareness":

 We're promoting awareness of child obesity.